wdoganowski/cloud-chronicles/README.md

 As more and more organizations embrace digital transformation and seek to modernize their IT infrastructure, migrating to the cloud has become an increasingly popular option.
 Amazon Web Services (AWS), one of the largest and most popular cloud platforms, has emerged as a leading choice for many organizations seeking to leverage the benefits of the cloud.

-Like other organizations, we are also in the process of transitioning our operations to the cloud platform.
-To assist us in this effort, as well as anyone else who is embarking on a similar journey, I will be publishing a series of blog posts called **Cloud Chronicles: Tips for AWS Migration and Best Practices**.
+Like other organizations, TV3, the biggest media house in Baltics, is also in the process of transitioning its [Go3](https://go3.tv) OTT TV service operations to the cloud platform.
+I'm proud to be responsible for the solution architecture of this service.
+To assist us in this migration effort, as well as anyone else who is embarking on a similar journey, I will be publishing a series of blog posts called **Cloud Chronicles**.

 These posts will contain valuable information on the most effective practices for configuring, securing, and monitoring the cloud platform.
 I will be gathering in these articles all valuable information I can find about the cloud platform and how to make it work for you.